bjornlindbergKI/ICU-Trauma-validity-qSOFA/study-plan.md

 This study involved an analysis of the observational cohort Towards Improved Trauma Care Outcomes in India (TITCO), for which data were collected before the conception of this study.
 Ethics committees at all participating centres approved the collation of the database and granted a waiver of consent for patients with trauma (Lokmanya Tilak Municipal General Hospital, IEC/11/13; King Edward Memorial Hospital, IEC(I)/OUT/222/14; Seth Sukhlal Karnani Memorial Hospital, IEC/279; All‐India Institute of Medical Sciences, IEC/NP‐279/2013 RP‐01/2013).
 The study was conducted using anonymized data, and was registered at ClinicalTrials.gov (NCT03069755) before the research was undertaken.

 -->
-For this paper a retrospective analysis of the observational cohort Towards Improved Trauma Care Outcomes in India(TITOC) was performed.
-The data for TITOC was collected during july 2013 to december 2015 and contains patients admitted due to trauma to one of the four public univeristy hospitals enrolled in the database. __What should i write about Ethics permits? should i name the different hospitals? give reasons for their inclusion in the TITOC?__
+For this paper a retrospective analysis of the observational Towards Improved Trauma Care Outcomes in India (TITCO) cohort was performed<!-- Cite the github repo with the data-->.
+The data for TITCO was collected during july 2013 to december 2015 and contains patients admitted to four public university hospitals. __What should i write about Ethics permits? should i name the different hospitals? give reasons for their inclusion in the TITCO?__ <!-- Look at the README in the data repository.
+There are information there that I think you should paraphrase, including the names of the hospitals and what type of hospitals they were.
+Regarding ethics it enough to state that this study is based on anonymous data and that approval therefore is not necessary-->

 ## Participants